What is an academic problem-solution essay?

 Which policies would best alleviate the problem of illegal immigration?

-Now that we’ve explored the basic concepts of problem-solution essays, students shouldn’t forget to check their comprehension by unlocking Lesson 1’s activities.
-Following this, Lesson 2 next focuses on the six most important steps for creating effective problem-solution essays.
+Now that we’ve explored the basic concepts of problem-solution essays, students shouldn’t forget to check their comprehension by unlocking Chapter 1’s activities.
+Following this, Chapter 2 next focuses on the six most important steps for creating effective problem-solution essays.

 There are currently no PowerPoint activities, additional teacher resources or audio and video recordings created for this topic.
 Please come back again next semester.